gojimmypi/wolfssl/IDE/Espressif/component-manager/README_REGISTRY_PREPEND.md

 # Getting Started

-Check out the Examples on the [left pane of the component page](https://components.espressif.com/components/wolfssl/wolfssl/).
+Check out the Examples on the right pane of the [wolfssl component page](https://components.espressif.com/components/wolfssl/wolfssl/).

 Typically you need only 4 lines to run an example from scratch in the EDP-IDF environment: